salmanlodi/schoolComAssessment/README.md

 ### Installing

-A step by step series of examples that tell you how to get a development env running
+A step by step series of examples that tell you how to get a development environment running

 follow the below process:

 ```
-After cloning get into the project directory by command (cd ./schoolcomAssessment/)
+After cloning, get into the project directory by command (cd ./schoolcomAssessment/)
 ```

 And then